AliSoftware/Reusable/README.md

 Overriding `init?(coder:)` allows your `MyCustomWidget` custom view to load its content from the associated XIB `MyCustomWidget.xib` and add it as subviews of itself.

-_💡 Note: possible to override `init(frame:)`, in order to be able to create an instance of that view programatically and call `loadNibContent()` to fill with views if needed.
+_💡 Note: it is also possible to override `init(frame:)`, in order to be able to create an instance of that view programatically and call `loadNibContent()` to fill with views if needed.

 ## 3b.
 Instantiating a `NibLoadable` view